 This document explains the recommended checklist items to review when transitioning from one Development Stage to another, for design, verification, and software device interface function (DIF) stages.
 It is expected that the items in each stage (D1, V1, S1, etc) are completed.

-For a transition from D0 to D1, the following items are expected be completed.
+For a transition from D0 to D1, the following items are expected to be completed.

 Clock(s) and reset(s) are connected to all sub-modules.

 .sv exists and meets comportability requirements.

-Unit is able to be instantiated and bound in top level RTL.
+The unit is able to be instantiated and connected in top level RTL files.
 The design must compile and elaborate cleanly without errors.
-The unit must not break top level functionality such as propagating X through TL-UL interface, continuously asserting the interrupts, or creating undesired TL-UL transactions.
+The unit must not break top level functionality such as propagating X through TL-UL interfaces, continuously asserting alerts or interrupts, or creating undesired TL-UL transactions.

 All the outputs of the IP have

-Lint run setup, compiles and runs.
-It is acceptable to have lint errors and warnings at this stage.
+A lint flow is setup which compiles and runs.
+It is acceptable to have lint warnings at this stage.